GildaG/ICON-GOLD-Plasma-Bubbles/README.md

-This code created plots of GOLD and IVM ICON data and uses the moving std to characterize the occurrence of plasma bubbles.
+This code creates plots of GOLD and IVM ICON data and uses the moving std to characterize the occurrence of plasma bubbles.